gabrielmxavier/gabrielmxavier/README.md

 **About me :hand:**

-💬 I am a Navigational Officer who likes to build things in Javascript that’s one of the reasons I have started System Analysis and Development degree at University.
+💬 I am a Navigational Officer who likes to build things in Javascript.
+That’s one of the reasons I have started System Analysis and Development degree at University.

 🔭 I’m currently working on Mapty App Project